DoveSiButta/DoveSiButta-leaflet/README.md

 ## A real-life scenario: Leaflet with OpenStreetMap, MapBox and Overpass API ##

 So how does all of it fit together?
-I will now run through the building of DoveSiButta, an open-data service for recycling bins localization.
-DoveSiButta translates to WhereDoIThrowIt in Italian, that is where the service was originated.
+I will now run through the building of a web application that uses Leaflet to display a map loaded by MapBox, that allows to search for a place (e.g. a City) and that retrieves from OpenStreetMap database the location of recycle facilities in the area.

-The project is also [available on GitHub][13].
+The project is also [available on GitHub][14].

-Some conclusions
+Notes and Questions
 ---------------

 - Can Open Data and Google Maps co-exist?